guptankit1994/mirafra/README.md

 4. Initialise git by :- git init , it will create .git file
 5. to check track status you type this command :-git status
 6. to  add your file  type this command :-git add <fiel_name>
-5. to commit  your file type this command :-git commit -m "message"
+7. to commit  your file type this command :-git commit -m "message"
-5. to check status of your commit type this command :-git log
+8. to check status of your commit type this command :-git log
+9. Insertion sort file updated
+10.Bubble sort file updated
+11.Quick sort file updated
+12.Selection sort file updated
+13.Merge sort file updated